Malting Barley Endorsement

 Does the malting barley have to be rejected by the buyer to be eligible for additional quality coverage under the MBE?
 If so, are there any differences among the three types of contracts?

-Production must be rejected by the buyer to be eligible for quality adjustment under the MBE.
+Production must be rejected, or not accepted at the contract price, by the buyer to be eligible for quality adjustment under the MBE.
 However, there are differences depending on what type of contract you have.

-Coverage under a malting barley contract is provided if production is rejected by the buyer for failure to meet the standards contained in the contract.
+1) Malting barley contract is provided for failure to meet the standards contained in the contract.

-Coverage under a malting barley price agreement is provided if production is rejected by the buyer for failure to meet the standards as specified in the Special Provisions regardless of the standards in the price agreement.
+2) Malting barley price agreement is provided for failure to meet the standards as specified in the Special Provisions regardless of the standards in the price agreement.

-Coverage under a malting barley seed contract is not provided if production is rejected by the buyer for failure to meet the standards contained in the malting barley seed contract.
+3) Malting barley seed contract is not provided for failure to meet the standards contained in the malting barley seed contract.

 On occasion a buyer will accept production that fails to meet the standards of the malting barley contract (or Special Provisions) at a reduced price because supplies are low.
-Does the MBE provide any coverage for this type of situation?Yes, malting barley production that is accepted by a buyer at a purchase price lower than the contract price (discounted purchase price) will be reduced by multiplying the amount of such production by the discounted purchase price divided by the contract price.
+Does the MBE provide any coverage for this type of situation?Yes, malting barley production that is accepted by a buyer at a purchase price lower than the contract price (discounted purchase price) will be reduced by multiplying the amount of such production by the greater of the local market price or discounted purchase price and dividing that result by the contract price.